acasi-ctf/ctf-crypto-challenges/README.md

      - Challenges that let user to clear distinguish integrity from confidentiality

   1. ### Message Authentication Code (MAC)
-     - Introduction to the idea
+     - Introduce the idea

   2. ### MAC of a variable length message
      - #### CBC MAC
-       - Introduction to the algorithm
+       - Introduce the algorithm
-       - Break it by appending other messages
+       - Break it by appending the same message

      - #### ECBC - MAC
        - Outline the differences between this and CBC MAC